mobify/bellows/README.md

 ## Demo

 You can find a simple demo on [the Documentation page](http://mobify.github.io/bellows).
 More demos can be found inside the `examples` folder in the repo.
+Run `grunt examples` to see them in Chrome (mobile device emulation is recommended).

 ## Requirements